patrinoua/portfolio_react/README.md

 ![](https://github.com/patrinoua/portfolio_react/blob/master/Screenshot.png)

+- Lazy loading (done)
+- Responsiveness(done) - To do: for big screens
+- connect Header navigation items to places in the screen (done)
+- Make a PWA out of it (half done)
+- Translation

+I am doing this in order to:

+- have google analytics
+- implement routing between different pages.
+- have different pages with services, showcase projects etc.

 #### Run a build and serve

 `npm run build`
 `firebase serve`

 #### deploy in firebase

 `firebase deploy`

 #### run locally

 `yarn start`

 #